Understanding Latent Diffusability via Fisher Geometry: Analysis of Diffusability via Fisher Information

-\textbf{The High-Frequency Penalty ($\varepsilon/\sqrt{\tau}$).} Heat diffusion at variance $\tau$ smooths the distribution over a spatial scale of order $\sqrt{\tau}$.
-At small $\tau$ (low noise), the spatial smoothing scale is tiny.
-Consequently, high-frequency geometric distortions---such as the tight curvature shown in Figure~\ref{fig:FIR_flat_encoder_geometry}(c)---heavily disrupt the local geometry, driving up the FIR deviation via the $\varepsilon/\sqrt{\tau}$ term.

-As $\tau$ increases, the diffusion process naturally blurs out these tight geometric kinks, mitigating the penalty.
-The ratio $\varepsilon/\sqrt{\tau}$ effectively measures whether the encoder's artificial curvature survives the ``diffusion lens.''
-The FIR framework thus provides a rigorous, task-independent metric to evaluate how well an encoder preserves intrinsic geometric dynamics across all noise scales.
+\textbf{1.
+Encoder-Induced Distortions:} To maintain data-level diffusability, an encoder must act as a local isometry and exhibit low artificial curvature.
+These constraints are expressed by two penalties: \begin{itemize}[leftmargin=*, nosep] \item \emph{Tangential Distortion ($\delta$):} Local metric stretching or compression (Figure~\ref{fig:FIR_flat_encoder_geometry}(b)). \item \emph{High-Frequency Penalty ($\varepsilon/\sqrt{\tau}$):} Heat diffusion at variance $\tau$ smooths the distribution over a spatial scale of order $\sqrt{\tau}$.
+At small $\tau$ (low noise), high-frequency geometric distortions, such as the curvature shown in Figure~\ref{fig:FIR_flat_encoder_geometry}(c), disrupt the local geometry, driving up the FIR deviation.
+As $\tau$ increases, the diffusion process naturally blurs out these tight geometric kinks.
+The ratio $\varepsilon/\sqrt{\tau}$ effectively measures whether the encoder's artificial curvature survives the ``diffusion lens.'' \end{itemize}

-To apply the nonlinear stability guarantees of Theorem~\ref{thm:FIR_stability_nonlinear}, we must verify that a learned embedding can actually control both the local Jacobian distortion $\delta$ and the global nonlinear remainder $\varepsilon$.
-The following proposition demonstrates that encoders trained via the GPE loss inherently satisfy these structural conditions. \begin{proposition} Let $M \subset \mathbb{R}^D$ be a compact subset of an $m$-dimensional linear subspace with $0 \in M$, and let $D_M = \sup_{\bx,\by \in M} \|\bx-\by\|$ denote its diameter.
-Let $E \in C^2(\mathbb{R}^D)$ be an encoder achieving a GPE loss $\mathcal{L}(E) < \epsilon_{\mathrm{GPE}}$~\cite{lee2025gpe}.
-If $\sup_{\bx \in M} \|\nabla^2 E(\bx)\|_2 \le L_E$, then $E$ satisfies the conditions of Theorem~\ref{thm:FIR_stability_nonlinear} with local distortion and nonlinear remainder bounds: